1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 National Park Service

 Hawaii has the highest effective income tax rate of all 50 states (only Washington, D.C., has a higher rate).
-A married couple with taxable income of $150,000 a year, two children, $5,000 in dividend income and mortgage interest of $10,000 would pay more than $9,300 a year in state income taxes.
+A married couple with taxable income of $150,000 a year, two children, $5,000 in dividend income, mortgage interest of $10,000 would pay more than $9,300 a year in state income taxes.
 A single resident with $45,000 in earned income would pay more than $2,700.
 And in 2018, the wealthy will feel the bite even more: The state is reimposing three tax brackets at the top end, as high as 11% (on taxable income more than $400,000/individual, $200,000/joint)

 While property values are high, property taxes as a percentage of home value are the lowest in the U.S. The property tax on the state's median home value of $528,000 is $1,401, according to the Tax Foundation.